Homelessness Response Plan

 Why are the homless aloud to camp in our Vancouver City parks?
 The park and walking area on NE Andresen rd in North Crest Park at NE 18th st. Its next to Burt Bridge Creek.
 They are next to walking path sidewalk and make people uncomfortable.
 They are withing this patk area and up and down NE Andresen begging.
 They live next to the food carts at Living Hope Church and Starbucks.Please lets get them to move on!!
 The trash and yent cities are an ete sore, as well as dirty with wsy too much begging!
 Thank you.

-Jenny willis asked 11 months ago
+Jenny willis asked over 1 year ago

 Camping is not allowed in Vancouver City Parks.
 The Burnt Bridge Trail system is not a City park under the established park rules for the purposes of enforcement, except for the paved trail itself and 15 feet either side of the trail.
 The rest of the property near or under the BPA powerlines is undeveloped easement which the BPA allows the City to use for the multi-purpose trail and creek maintenance.
 The HART monitors this camp and has a scheduled cleanup planned for Tuesday Nov 8th.
 Abandoned sites will be removed and large camps will be reduced in size.
 Solid waste will be collected along with all shopping carts left along the trail’s edge.